-Many people often ask, “Does homeowners insurance cover leaks?” or “Does Homeowners insurance cover plumbing?”
+Many people often ask, “Does homeowners insurance cover leaks?” or “Does Homeowners insurance cover broken pipes?”
 The answer to both questions depends on the circumstances.

-If the damage is from a burst pipe that happened suddenly in the middle of the night your home insurance provider likely will cover the cost of repairs.
+If the damage is from a burst pipe that happened suddenly, your home insurance provider likely will cover the cost of repairs.

-Likewise, if the damage is caused by a frozen pipe, and you took every precaution possible to prevent it from happening by keeping your home warm, your provider will likely work with you.
+Likewise, if a frozen pipe causes the damage, and you took every precaution to prevent it from happening, your provider will likely work with you.

 Plumbing damage repairs and expenses are often covered with the following coverage options:

-- Property Coverage: Any personal property in your home that is damaged by water will be replaced up to your policy limit with this type of coverage.
+- Property coverage: Any personal property in your home that is damaged by sudden and accidental water losses will be replaced up to your policy’s limit with this type of coverage.
 For example, if a pipe bursts and damages your laptop, property coverage would pay for its replacement.